3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 ## Summary

-As I mentioned in introduction section, above article is just the beginning of the entire series about **DRTM with TrenchBoot implementation**.
-So stay tuned and wait for other articles!

 Once again, we would like to thank **NLnet Foundation** for their support.
 We believe that our project will benefit the open-source community and will be a big step in development of firmware security.
+Also we would like to thank everyone who significantly develops TrenchBoot project - committers and reviewers.
+Special thanks to Daniel Kiper, Andrew Cooper, Daniel P. Smith, Ross Philipson, Eric Snowberg and others.

+As I mentioned in introduction section, above article is just the beginning of the entire series about **DRTM implementation with TrenchBoot**.
+So stay tuned and wait for other articles!

 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features